mobidic/MPA/README.md

 #### In a VCF format

-VCF is annotated with multiples items : MPA_impact (Clinvar_pathogenicity, splice_impact, stop and frameshift_impact, missense_impact and unknown_impact), MPA_ranking (1 to 8), MPA_final_score (from 0 to 10) and details for the scoring as MPA_available (from 0 to 10 missense tools which annotate), MPA_deleterious (number of missense tools that annotate pathogenic), MPA_ajusted (normalize missense score from 0 to 10).
+VCF is annotated with multiples items : MPA_impact (Clinvar_pathogenicity, splice_impact, stop and frameshift_impact, missense_impact and unknown_impact), MPA_ranking (1 to 8), MPA_final_score (from 0 to 10) and details for the scoring as MPA_available (from 0 to 10 missense tools which annotate), MPA_deleterious (number of missense tools that annotate pathogenic), MPA_adjusted (normalize missense score from 0 to 10).

 #### Ranking : from 1 to 10 and score